m-lab/website/_pages/faq.md

 The researchers who are managing the current tests on the M-Lab platform have secured sufficient funding to support the test’s continued development, deployment, and maintenance throughout its entire life cycle.
 Your decision to host a particular test on the M-Lab platform is a commitment to provide substantial resources over a period of years and to an ongoing relationship with the M-Lab operations team.

-Applications for new tests are reviewed by M-Lab’s operations team and Steering Committee.
+Applications for new tests are reviewed by M-Lab’s operations team and Experiment Review Committee.
 The number of slots available is finite, so M-Lab will consider only serious inquiries from researchers who are working on mature tests that both align with the M-Lab mission and do not significantly overlap with the functionality of existing tests.

 If you are interested in deploying a new tool or test on the M-Lab platform, please first read [our document]({{ site.baseurl }}/publications/mlab-procedures-new-tools.pdf) outlining M-Lab's requirements and procedures for accepting new tools on the platform, and then [contact](mailto:support@measurementlab.net) the M-Lab Operations team for more information.